Commencement - Symbols of Authority

 which are decorated with garnets, long regarded as the stone of compassion and peace of mind.
 This stone also reflects one of the University's colors.
 The mace design is inspired, in part, by the burning torch depicted in the University's crest.

-Dr. Tashni-Ann Dubroy is the 17th President of Shaw University to be handed the University mace, which was designed and executed in 1988 by the noted Shaw University artist and former Associate Professor Minnie McMilan.
+Dr. Paulette Dillard is the 18th President of Shaw University to be handed the University mace, which was designed and executed in 1988 by the noted Shaw University artist and former Associate Professor Minnie McMilan.

 The caps and gowns worn by those in the procession are of ancient origin and have been the traditional costume of the scholar since the Medieval Period.
 Today's modern academic costume in the United States is based upon an intercollegiate code established